Kay Warren

-Kay Barbara Warren (born 1947) is an American academic anthropologist, known for her extensive research and publications in cultural anthropology studies.
+Kay Barbara Warren (born February 10, 1947) is an American academic anthropologist, known for her extensive research and publications in cultural anthropology studies.
 Initially trained as an anthropologist specializing in field studies of Latin American and Mesoamerican indigenous cultures, Warren has also written and lectured on an array of broader anthropological topics.
 These include studies about the impacts on politically marginalized and indigenous communities of social movements, wars and political violence, transnationalism, and foreign aid programs.
 As of 2009 Warren holds an endowed chair as the Charles C. Tillinghast Jr. ’32 Professor in International Studies at Brown University,.
 Before joining the faculty at Brown in 2003, Warren held professorships at both Harvard and Princeton universities.

 Studies and academic career

 Warren enrolled in undergraduate studies at University of California, Santa Barbara in 1965, where she completed a B.A. in cultural anthropology and cultural geography in 1968.
 Her graduate studies in cultural anthropology were undertaken at Princeton, where she completed her M.A. in 1970 and was awarded a PhD in 1974.

-The year before completing her doctorate Warren took up a position as an instructor in anthropology at Mount Holyoke College, a liberal arts women's college in Massachusetts.
+The year before completing her doctorate Warren took up a position as an instructor in anthropology at Mount Holyoke College, a liberal arts women's college in western Massachusetts.
+While at Mount Holyoke she taught an anthropology course at nearby Smith College, another women's college in Northampton, Massachusetts.

 In 1982 Warren moved to Princeton University as associate professor.
 The same year she became the founding director of the Program in Women's Studies at Princeton.
 In 1988 Warren was made full professor, and from 1994 served as chair of the Anthropology Department.

 Warren transferred to Harvard as professor in anthropology in 1998, and lectured there for the next five years.
 In 2003 she took up several concurrent appointments at Brown University — as Tillinghast Professor in International Studies, professor in anthropology, research professor at Watson Institute for International Studies.
 From 2011 to 2014, she served as director of the Pembroke Center for Teaching and Research on Women.